Symbol1/Symbol1.github.io/paper/storage/README.md

 * a file of size $M$ symbols and
 * a system of $n$ storage devices, called **nodes**.

-They satisfy the following conditions:
+The configuration of the nodes satisfies the following conditions:

 * Each node stores $\alpha$ symbols of the file.
 * Any $k$ nodes contains sufficient information to recover the file.